globalpayments-samples/gpecom-online-recurring-payments/java/README.md

-# Java XML API - Recurring Payments Implementation
+# Java Implementation

-This Java application demonstrates recurring payment processing using the **Global Payments XML API** with the Payment Scheduler service.
+This Java application demonstrates recurring payment processing using the Global Payments XML API with the Payment Scheduler service.

 ## Features